jaimemartinezcazon/S.-Cerevisae-Gene-Regulatory-Network-as-an-approach-to-cellular-persistence/README.md

 However, we do **not** use this rule in our study because:
 - It assumes that more regulators always imply a higher activation threshold.
 - This is not biologically generalizable.
 For example, a gene could be strongly inhibited by a **single** regulator, regardless of how many others exist.
+- Biological processes are typically non-linear, so using the simplest possible model is often the best approach.

 ---